viniciuskneves/articles/berlin_en_news.md

 ### Parsing page source

 The parsing step should be simple.
 Given an HTML document as input I want to extract some structured information out of it.
 My first idea is: take the article title and the article link.
 So every tweet will contain the title and the link to the original article.
-It is similar to what [@Berlin_de_News](https://twitter.com/Berlin_de_News) does.
+It is similar to what [@Berlin_de_News](https://twitter.com/Berlin_de_News) does:

 ![Berlin DE News tweet example](https://i.imgur.com/b1qU1Jd.png)